rrriiiyyyaaa/rrriiiyyyaaa/README.md

 - 🔭 I’m currently learning **everything**

-- 🌱 I’m currently working as a **freelancer UX designer and learning DSA**
+- 🌱 I’m currently working as a **freelancer UX designer and developing skills.**

 - 🤝 I’m looking for help with **New Technologies**

 - 💬 Ask me about **JAVA**

+- I write articles about designing on medium.

+- Know more about me at: biolink/riya777

 - 📫 How to reach me **momochatterjee2001@gmail.com**